treeform/fidget2/README.md

 "Let somebody else figure out how to make it look pretty, as long as you can move rectanges around you are good." - Ryan

+## Philosophy

+As an industry we design too much of the UI by hand.
+And we do it many times.
+A designer builds the UI.
+We throw that away.
+Then programmers code up layouts, set colors, and push pixels around.
+Sometimes several different times for web and mobile.
+It is madness.

+Music is not coded by hand, we use tools.
+Images are not coded by hand, we use tools.
+Nor are 3D models, which can be very complex, they have editors and tools.
+Why do we do this for UI?
+Why has no good UI editor appeared?
+It is madness.

+This happens because of the wrong programming model.
+What you want is the design side and the action side.
+The design side is a tree of nodes made in a UX design program like Figma.
+The action side is also a tree of event handlers, display functions, and other mutators.
+A designer should be able to change the design a bit and it should stay working.
+Likewise a programmer should be able to change the handlers and the design should not need to change.
+Like rigging a 3D model, you should be able to breathe life into a layout through code.